Gamma matrices, Majorana fermions, and discrete symmetries in Minkowski and Euclidean signature: Gamma matrices

 \section{Gamma matrices}

 We begin with the construction and properties of the Dirac gamma matrices in various dimensions and space-time signatures.
-We will use the notation and strategy from Hitoshi Murayama's online lecture notes \cite{murayama}.
+This is well-known material and we will use the notation and strategy from Hitoshi Murayama's online lecture notes \cite{murayama}.